Tamara Nezirevic, MC, LPC

 She earned her Masters in Counseling at ASU in 1999, with a focus on trauma and abuse recovery and alternatives to dissociative coping, becoming a Certified Professional Counselor in 2001 and Licensed Professional Counselor in 2004.
 She became certified in Gestalt Therapy Methods after completing a 2-year 300-hour Intensive Training Program from the Gestalt Institute of Phoenix in 2001.

-Tamara has completed EMDR training and practicum from the EMDR Institute and various other EMDR trauma focused trainings from EMDRIA approved trainers.
-She is a full member of EMDRIA, passionate about facilitating trauma recovery and healing.
+A consummate learner, she has completed multiple advanced EMDR trauma focused trainings from EMDRIA approved trainers.
+She is a full member of EMDRIA, passionate about and dedicated to facilitating trauma recovery and healing.

-A strong advocate of the AIP model that underscores EMDR therapy, I concur with its fundamental principle that our beautiful, amazing minds, are innately driven towards health, adaptively processing daily experiences that increase our resilience and well-being.
-Erroneous beliefs about ourselves accompanied with maladaptive behavior patterns and symptoms occur when we are unable to fully process an experience.
-Whether that experience was actually life threatening, or just felt as if it were, it was too big, too overwhelming to fully process at the time.
+A strong advocate of the AIP model that underscores EMDR therapy, I concur with its fundamental principle that our beautiful, amazing minds, are innately driven towards health, adaptively processing daily experiences, increasing our resilience, well-being, and assured sense of self.

-Old wounds, left open and unattended to, create symptoms that are cries for help.
-The longer we wait to acknowledge and heal the wounds, the longer we live less than who we really are. . .less than our optimal selves.
+These buried trauma memories, when consciously or unconsciously triggered, lead to disturbances in relationships, self-esteem, job performance and many other medical symptoms limiting your current life.
+The longer we wait to face and heal the wounds of the past, the longer we live less than who we really are. . .less than our optimal selves.

-Healing, vitality and well-being come from fully processing, understanding, accepting and integrating those once overwhelming experiences.
+Healing, vitality and living your full potential come from adaptively processing, understanding, and integrating those once overwhelming experiences.

 Inviting Spirit into the healing process, paves the way to deeper personal transformation and transcendence of circumstance.
 Allowing answers to come from a source of infinite wisdom is the ultimate goal for me with my clients. . .a process through resonance, guided imagery, meditation, mindfulness and self-compassion that reminds each client of their own inherent strengths and ability to heal themselves whenever self-doubts or old wounds resurface.